Phoenix Hourly Wage & Salary 2026

-Phoenix, AZ: $60,500 median salary, cost of living index 103, $14.70/hr minimum wage.
-Calculate your take-home pay with our free paycheck calculator.
+Phoenix, AZ: $29.09/hr median hourly wage, $60,500 median annual salary, cost of living index 103, and $14.70/hr minimum wage.
+Calculate take-home pay with federal and Arizona taxes.

 Median Salary